oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/fdbi-import/introduction/introduction.md

 ## About this Workshop

-This workshop shows you how to design and develop a Real time Synchronization Usecase in Oracle Integration 3 integrating with the ERP cloud.
-Out of the box, ERP Cloud adapter helps an Integration developer to quickly consume Business Events and Business Services in a secured way using various authentication schemes.
+This workshop shows you how to design and develop File-based Data Integration (FBDI) Import usecase in Oracle Integration 3 with the ERP Cloud.
+Out of the box, ERP Cloud adapter helps an Integration developer to quickly import the data into the ERP Cloud in a secured way using various authentication schemes

 Estimated Time: 2 hours

 ### What is Oracle Integration 3?

 With Oracle Integration 3 (OIC), you have the power to *integrate* your cloud and on-premises applications, *automate* business processes, *gain insight* into your business processes, visually *develop* web and mobile applications, use an SFTP-compliant file server to *store* and *retrieve* files, and *exchange* business documents with a B2B trading partner—all in one place.

 [First Glimse - Oracle Integration 3](youtube:yW3TEBWkFbg)

 ### Objectives

-In this workshop, you will learn how to:

 * Creating Free Trial Account
 * Provision Oracle Integration 3 in Oracle Cloud Infrastructure.
 * Enable File Server.
 * Configure File Server and connect with FTP client.
-* Create and configure common connections which are useful for this workshop like File Server, REST and ERP Connection
+* Create and configure common connections which are useful for this workshop like File Server and ERP Connection
 * Learn ERP Cloud Integration Design Patterns and Usecases.
-* Create a Real-Time Synchronization scenario using Business Events.
-* Use Business Object to Integrate with ERP Cloud.
+* Create an Integration flow which reads the file from FTP Server and imports into the ERP Cloud.

 ### Prerequisites